Risk Management

 • Operation of the Construction Occupational Health and Safety Management System (COHSMS), establishment of a Basic Policy for Safety and Health Management, and development of a company-wide Health and Safety Plan

-• Proper operation of the Environmental Management System (EMS), and establishment of a Basic Environmental Policy
+• Proper operation of the Environmental Management System (EMS), and establishment of the Basic Environmental Policy

-• Establishment of a system to provide feedback on accidents and defects, share them across the Company, and implement the relevant PDCA cycles
+• Feedback on accidents/defects, sharing them across the Company, and implementation of the relevant PDCA cycles

 Low to Medium Medium to Large